(C) 3019 ENTREPRENEUR INCORPORATED…

 – Financial management.
 Concentrating on understanding your business’ cash flow and receivables first.
 By utilizing online services such as WaveApps.com, entrepreneurs can easily keep track of their accounting and tax responsibilities.

 – Marketing expertise.
 Don’t confuse this with advertising.
 Marketing includes all the decisions that take place in the process of getting your product to the consumer.
-One way to update your game in 2018 is to shift your messaging toward “pull marketing” (where you motivate customers to seek out your brand and work to create a loyal following) and away from “push marketing” (where your main message is to convince clients to hire you).

 – The ability to sell.
 This skill is often misunderstood.
 This doesn’t mean being pushy, or act like most car dealer sales rep, trying to push you into a vehicle.
 But if you are an entrepreneur you need to know how to sell your products or skills.
 There is plenty of useful material online and on YouTube that can help you improve this skill online for free.